Dimo4ek/My-projects/README.md

 * Project technology stack - NumPy, Pandas, Python, Scikit-learn

 8. Optimization of expenses at the metallurgical plant - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Optimization%20of%20expenses%20at%20the%20metallurgical%20plant/ "Link to the project - Optimization of expenses at the metallurgical plant")
-* Project description -
+* Project description - We need to build a model that will predict the temperature of steel after all stages of processing in production at a metallurgical plant.
+In order to optimize production costs, the metallurgical plant decided to reduce electricity consumption at the steel processing stage.
-* Project technology stack -
+* Project technology stack - Matplotlib, NumPy, Pandas, Python, Seaborne, Scikit-learn

 9. Prediction of the price of a car with mileage - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Prediction%20of%20the%20price%20of%20a%20car%20with%20mileage/ "Link to the project - Prediction of the price of a car with mileage")
-* Project description -
+* Project description - We need to build a model to determine the cost of cars.
+The service for the sale of used cars is developing an application to attract new customers.
+In it, you can quickly find out the market value of your car.
+Historical data is at your disposal: technical specifications, complete sets and prices of cars.
-* Project technology stack -
+* Project technology stack - CatBoost, LightGBM, Matplotlib, NumPy, Pandas, Python, Seaborn, Scikit-learn

 10. Processing of gold ore - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Processing%20of%20gold%20ore/ "Link to the project - Processing of gold ore")
-* Project description -
+* Project description - It is required to prepare a prototype of a machine learning model for an industrial enterprise of the gold mining industry.
+The model will help optimize production so as not to launch an enterprise with unprofitable characteristics.
+The model should predict the recovery rate of gold from gold-bearing ore.
+We use data with extraction and purification parameters.
-* Project technology stack -
+* Project technology stack - Matplotlib, NumPy, Pandas, Python, Seaborn, Scikit-learn

 11. Reliability of borrowers - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Reliability%20of%20borrowers/ "Link to the project - Reliability of borrowers")
-* Project description -
+* Project description - The credit department of the bank asks to find out whether the marital status and the number of children of the client affect the fact of repayment of the loan on time.
+Statistical data on the solvency of customers are provided for the study.
+Based on the results of the study, a credit scoring model will be built, which will assess the ability of a potential borrower to repay a loan to a bank.
-* Project technology stack -
+* Project technology stack - Pandas, Pymystem3, Python

 12. Research of mobile operator tariffs - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Research%20of%20mobile%20operator%20tariffs/ "Link to the project - Research of mobile operator tariffs")
-* Project description -
+* Project description - The mobile operator offers customers two tariff plans: "Smart" and "Ultra".
+To decide which tariff to allocate more advertising budget for, you need to understand which tariff brings more money.
+It is necessary to make a preliminary analysis of tariffs on a small sample of customers.
+You have at your disposal the data of 500 customers: who they are, from where, what tariff they use, how many calls and messages each sent in 2018.
+It is necessary to analyze the behavior of customers and conclude which tariff is better.
-* Project technology stack -
+* Project technology stack - Math, Matplotlib, NumPy, Pandas, Python, Seaborn, Scikit-учиться, Scipy

 13. Research on the success of games - [Link](https://github.com/Dimo4ek/My-projects/tree/main/Research%20on%20the%20success%20of%20games "Link to the project - Research on the success of games")
-* Project description -
+* Project description - We have historical data on game sales, user and expert ratings, genres and platforms (PC, Xbox, PlayStation, etc.).
+It is necessary to identify patterns that determine the success of the game.
+This will allow you to bet on a potentially popular product and plan advertising campaigns for the sale of online store games for the next year.
-* Project technology stack -
+* Project technology stack - Matplotlib, NumPy, Pandas, Python, Seaborn, Scipy

 14. The real estate market of St. Petersburg - [Link](https://github.com/Dimo4ek/My-projects/tree/main/St.%20Petersburg%20real%20estate%20market/ "Link to the project - The real estate market of St. Petersburg")
-* Project description -
+* Project description - We have an archive of ads for the sale of apartments in St. Petersburg and neighboring settlements for several years.
+You need to learn how to determine the market value of real estate.
+The task is to set the parameters.
+This will allow you to build an automated system: it will track anomalies and fraudulent activity.
-* Project technology stack -
+* Project technology stack - Matplotlib, Pandas, Python

 ### Libraries and tools used in projects
 * CatBoost